visharads/Building-LLMs-from-Scratch/README.md

 # Building-LLMs-from-Scratch
-This repository contains all documents made during Seasons of Code 2025 hosted by Web and Coding Club, IIT Bombay.
+This repository contains all documents used during Seasons of Code 2025 hosted by Web and Coding Club, IIT Bombay.
 The project is Building LLMs from Scratch with project ID 105.